asavransky/asavransky.github.io/README.md

 I have .html for the external pages !! do i need separate folders with their own index.html files in them??
 **update - literally just a typo error. had an extra html note in the code lol**

+## organization
+bro fuck organizing this LMAOOO why is it so difficult??? ur telling me that now bc i put everything in folders it's all gotta have new paths!!! rookie mistake on my end. i should've embraced the chaos.

 ## sub-pages
 https://www.learnhowtoprogram.com/user-interfaces/building-layouts-preprocessors/multi-page-html-sites